aranga-au/aws-lambda-http/README.md

 ```

 ## NOTE:
-check the option 'Use Lambda Proxy integration' when you intergrate with AWS API Gateway
+check the option 'Use Lambda Proxy integration' when you integrate with AWS API Gateway